dimbox-idk/env_escape/README.md

+### Someone, pls maintain this code, i am too lazy for that, and thanks

 # Education and Vulnerability Fix Purposes Only!

 This repository is created for **educational purposes** and to help developers fix vulnerabilities in their code.
 The tools and scripts provided here are intended for use in **secure environments** only.